klutchnikoff/complicated_domains/README.md

 # complicated_domains
 Examples used in the companion paper arXiv:2308.01156

-To run these simulations, please visit [https://github.com/klutchnikoff/densityLocPoly](this repository) and install the `densityLocPoly` R package.
+To run these simulations, please visit [this repository]([this repository](https://github.com/klutchnikoff/densityLocPoly)) and install the `densityLocPoly` R package.